-View the NSW Govt essential information to this process: www.planning.nsw.gov.au/Policy-and-Legislation/Buildings/Fire-safety-in-buildings/Fire-safety-certification
+View the NSW Govt essential information on this process: NSW Govt Planning website fire safety

 Fire Safety Certificate

-Class 2 to 9 developments - New Buildings
+(Class 2 to 9 buildings - new development)

-A fire safety certificate is a document issued by or on behalf of the building owner(s) upon the completion of new building work.
+A fire safety certificate is an interim document issued by or on behalf of the building owner(s) upon the completion of new building work.

-The certificate confirms that each of the fire safety measures that apply to a building (as listed in the fire safety schedule) have been installed and checked by a properly qualified person.
-This process helps verify that the required fire safety measures can perform to the minimum standard.
+The certificate confirms that each of the fire safety measures that apply to a new building (listed in its fire safety schedule) have been installed and checked by a properly qualified person.
+This process helps verify that the required fire safety measures can perform to a minimum standard.

 A fire safety certificate must be issued using this standard template form published by the NSW government:

-Fire Safety Certificate - template form (165 KB, DOCX)
+Template - Fire Safety Certificate (165 KB, DOCX)